pwcberry/favorite-superhero/README.md

 The SQLite database file is created on the first request to the website and is located at `.data/superheroes.db`.

 Highly recommend that you install [SQLite](https://www.sqlite.org/index.html) to inspect the database file created by the app.

-## Glitch History

-The code for this app is based on the Glitch project [Hello SQLite](https://glitch.com/edit/#!/hello-sqlite).